davidalb97/PS-Nutr.io/docs/dossier/Nutr.io Project setup dossier.md

 To run the mobile application, an emulator with the proper API level is needed.
 Although the application was developed in **Android 10 (API level 29)**, any version below it, down to **Android 7 (API level 24)** can be used when creating a virtual device *(via Android Studio Manager)*.

 Afterwards, select created virtual device and press the start button on Android Studio's top bar to launch the emulator, build the project, install all the required dependencies and execute the Android application.

-**Alternately, **the application's executable can also be downloaded from the Github repository in the `./aaa/` folder in order to run the application in your preferred device.

 ### Web client